DhebbieAtech/LITA_Class_Documentation/README.md

    - Working with excel functions with text contents (Text extractions). such as LEFT,RIGHT,MID,TRIM,PROPER,LOWER,UPPER,etc.
 4. Text cleaning
    -   This was clearly illustrated using a dataset as hands-on.
 Extraction can be done using various functions such as VLOOKUP, HLOOKUP, CHOOSE , etc.
-5. Cell Referencing , such as Absolute and relative referencing
+5. Cell Referencing , such as Absolute and relative referencing.
+6. Reporting with Pivot tables.
+      -Creating charts and report creation for presentations.

+### The journey with SQL
+  1. Introduction to different available Database Management Systems
+  2. This include the installation of MYSQL server
+  3. Hands-on practice with codes
+  4. Understanding what a primary key is  and editting in MYSQL server.

+### The Journey into Power BI
+ 1. Introduction into Guthub and its functionalities
+ 2. Introduction to PowerBI and its capabilities
+ 3. Comparing PowerBI to other visual tools such as Tableau.
+ 4. Installation of PowerBI.